jvm-repo-rebuild/reproducible-central/doc/BUILDSPEC.md

 Then there are some simplifications done for now to match current ambition:

 - `artifactId`: some projects build only 1 artifact, but more complex ones ("multi-module" in Maven terms) build many artifacts: only one artifact is provided in build spec to provide one example link to Central Repository,
-- `gitRepo`: current rebuild script only supports Git, which has been sufficient for now,
+- `gitRepo`: current rebuild script only supports Git, which has been sufficient for now, but other source control could be added to [`bin/includes/fetchSource.sh`](../bin/includes/fetchSource.sh)
 - `tool`: current build spec does not specify a precise tool version, as it was not yet required: rebuild script chooses arbitrarily,
 - `jdk`: only major JDK version is provided, as tests have shown that it is in general sufficient to get reproducible bytecode: rebuild script will choose on its own JVM provider and JDK minor version